 Our service area includes Sonoma, Mendocino, Lake, Napa, Humboldt, and Marin counties.
 However, due to limited dental surgery resources throughout California, PDI treats children from as far away as Del Norte County.

-A typical patient treated at PDI is three and a half years of age with more than 11 cavities in their primary (baby) teeth.
-Typically, PDI treats children under the age of seven.
-Cleanings and x-rays are always a part of treatment, while fillings, extractions, crowns and pulpotomies (root canals on baby teeth) are common treatment options for our patients.
+A typical patient treated at PDI is three and a half years of age, with more than 11 cavities in their primary (baby) teeth.
+Once they are put under general anaesthesia, cleanings and x-rays are always a part of treatment, while fillings, extractions, crowns and pulpotomies (root canals on baby teeth) are the most common treatment options for our patients.

 Funding and Support

 PDI Surgery Center currently accepts insurance from Medi-Cal,Healthy Kids, Healthy Families and other similar insurance programs.